What should I know when I apply for life insurance?

 To make sure you get the best coverage for your needs, consider getting several quotes from different companies.
 It’s also wise to research companies on websites like A.M.
 Moody’s and Better Business Bureau to make sure insurers have good reputations and finances.

-Especially if you are older or have a serious health condition, it can be helpful to look into “Guaranteed Acceptance” life insurance.
-You may also want to work with an insurance broker who knows which companies will accept people with serious health problems.
+If you are older or have a serious health condition, it could be helpful to look into “Guaranteed Acceptance” life insurance.
+You may also want to work with an insurance broker who knows which companies may accept people with serious health problems.

 Know what information you should have on hand